 - Reduce heat to medium-low and add the arborio rice and salt and cook for 1 minute, stirring to coat.
 Add dry white wine and cook for 1-2 minutes, stirring frequently, or until the liquid is absorbed.

 - Using a ladle or measuring cup, add warmed broth 1/2 cup (120 ml) at a time, stirring almost constantly, giving the risotto little breaks to come back to a simmer.
 The heat should be medium, and there should always be a slight simmer.
 You want the mixture to be cooking but not boiling, or it will get gummy and cook too fast.

 - Continue to add broth, stirring to incorporate, until the rice is al dente — cooked through but still has a slight bite.
-This whole process should only take 15-20 minutes (time based on original recipe // adjust if altering number of servings).
+This whole process should only take 15-20 minutes (time-based on original recipe // adjust if altering number of servings).

-- To serve, divide risotto between serving bowls and garnish with extra herbs and lemon zest (optional).
+- To serve, divide the risotto between serving bowls and garnish with extra herbs and lemon zest (optional).
 Best when fresh, though leftovers will keep covered in the refrigerator for 2-3 days.
 Reheat in the microwave or on the stovetop over medium heat, adding vegetable broth or water as needed to rehydrate.
 Not freezer friendly.